Private beta · Strava-first

 Calm adaptation

-Plan changes are small and explained.
+Changes are small, and always explained.

 Beta privacy